Back to Reference

 Healthcare and medical diagnosis

-Cognitive AI powers diagnostic systems, medical research, and personalized treatment plans, helping healthcare professionals make faster, more accurate decisions.
+Cognitive AI powers diagnostic systems and medical research, an area receiving significant investment such as government grants to improve AI-based medical diagnostics, helping healthcare professionals make faster, more accurate decisions.

 Example: A hospital integrates cognitive AI into its radiology department, where it assists doctors in identifying early signs of cancer in medical scans with greater accuracy than traditional methods.